vramana/cherow/README.md

 * `delegate` - Enables token syntax delegate.
 * `globalReturn` - Allow return statement in global scope
 * `jsx` - Enables JSX
-* `locations` - Enables location tracking
+* `locations` - Adds a location object with start and end subobjects on the AST node  {*line, column*}.
 * `next` - Enables `ECMAScript Next` support and let you use proposals at `stage 3` or higher such as `Import()`
 * `raw` - Enables the raw property on literal nodes (*Esprima and Acorn feature*)
-* `ranges` - Enables the start and characters offsets on the AST node
+* `ranges` - Adds a range property with the start and characters offsets on the AST node
-* `sourceType` - Enables parsing in module code
+* `sourceType` - Indicate the mode the code should be parsed in.
+Can be either `script` or `module`.
 * `v8` - Enables V8 experimental features

 ## API